co-demos/ApiViz/GUIDELINES_DEV.md

 # GUIDELINES FOR DEVELOPMENT

-This project is prone to be developped by several developpers
+This project is prone to be developped by several developpers, so we agreed on some basic rules...

 ## GENERAL

 - check out our "project" board to have an idea about the priorities we collectively decided to work on
 - "see something, say something" : open new issues when you see problems to solve
 - document your own issues with everything you have : images, references, snippets, etc...
--
+- we update the `README.md` and the `GUIDELINES_DEV.md` directly on github

 ## JAVASCRIPT

 - camelcase your functions' and variables' names
 - lint off your code as mush as possible
 - comment your code

 ## PYTHON

 - comment your code
 -